lpic2book/src/docs/lpic2.200.1.md

 ##  pstree

-The `pstree` command shows the same processes as `ps` and `top`, but the output is formatted as a tree.
+The `pstree` command displays the same processes as `ps` and `top`, but the output is presented in a tree-like structure.
 The tree is rooted at pid (or `init` if pid is omitted), and if a username is specified the tree will root at all processes owned by that username. `pstree` provides an easy way to track back a process to its parent process id (PPID).
 Output between square brackets prefixed by a number are identical branches of processes grouped together, the prefixed number represents the repetition count.
 Grouped child threads are shown between square brackets as well but the process name will be shown between curly braces as an addition.
 The last line of the output shows the number of children